 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for PrEP HIV Prevention Under This Policy
+CPT, HCPCS, and ICD-10 Codes for PrEP Under This CMS Policy

-The policy document for this CMS modification does not list specific CPT, HCPCS, or ICD-10 codes.
-Do not rely on invented codes for claims submission.
+The policy data available for this modification does not list specific CPT, HCPCS, or ICD-10 codes.
+This is a real gap — and it matters for your billing team.

 Get the Full Picture